 Here’s an article from TechCrunch about the partnership between Lyft and Disney.

-If you plan to use the service I'd recommend installing the Lyft app and creating an account so you're ready to go when you want to use it.
-Keep in mind that you won't really see the Minnie Vans as an option on your Lyft app until you are in the resort area where they pick up.
+If you plan to use the service I’d recommend installing the Lyft app and creating an account so you’re ready to go when you want to use it.
+Keep in mind that you won’t really see the Minnie Vans as an option on your Lyft app until you are in the resort area where they pick up.
 You can go to the front desk and have them verify you’re a guest there and once that’s done you can use it freely wherever you are on Disney property.

 When you do use the app the Minnie Vans actually show up on the Lyft app different so you can identify them.
 Here’s a pic I found on Twitter of what it looks like.
 (Couldn’t track down who’s image this is)